Lisps6 MINUTE READ

 Tips for correcting an interdental lisp

 Since interdental lisps are caused by incorrect tongue placement, they’re easy to visualize.
 This can be helpful when trying to correct this type of lisp.
 For example, when looking in a mirror, it’s often easy to see the tongue protruding between the two front teeth.
-If you or a loved one is trying to fix an interdental lisp, use this to your advantage and practice in front of a mirror!
+If you or your child is trying to fix an interdental lisp, use this to your advantage and practice in front of a mirror!

 • For quick practice, work with your child in front of the mirror.
 Watch closely how their teeth and mouth move when saying the /s/ or /z/ sound.

-• If your child has an interdental lisp, demonstrate the correct placement yourself.
+• If your child has an interdental lisp, show them the correct tongue placement yourself.
 See if they can imitate your mouth movements.
 This can be helpful for anyone, especially those of us who are more visual learners.

 Tips for correcting a dentalized lisp